Timinator2000/techio-algo-x/06 - your turn/06 - winamax.md

 __Difficulty:__ Hard

-__Algorithm X Complexity:__ Requirements are Straightforward, Actions are Complex (You May Need Aspirin)
+__Algorithm X Complexity:__ Requirements are Straightforward, Actions are Not (You May Need Aspirin)

 # Big Payoff